y-du/simple-conf-manager/README.md

 - `pers_def` if a key's value is removed from the config file and a default value exists write back the default value, if the value is to remain empty set to `False`.

-- `load` if set to `False` loading from the configuration file can be deferred and triggered manually with the provided `loadConfig` function at later point in time.
+- `load` if set to `False` loading from the configuration file can be deferred and triggered manually with the provided `loadConfig` function at a later point in time.

         my_conf = MyConf("my_conf.conf", load=False)